devchallenges-io/curriculum/2-responsive-web/1-html-css/12-form-form-validation.md

 Form validation is just as important.
 It acts as a gatekeeper to ensure that the data submitted by users meets specific criteria before it's processed.
 This step is vital for maintaining data integrity and creating a secure environment for both the user and the system.

-By the end of this tutorial, you'll have the skills to improve user interfaces and strengthen data security in your projects.
+By the end of this lesson, you'll have the skills to improve user interfaces and strengthen data security in your projects.

 ## Understanding HTML Forms